Lionel Messi is really good, isn’t he?

 Unless you’ve been living on another planet entirely for much of the past two decades, we’re sure you’re probably pretty aware of that grand understatement.

-Following yet another unprecedented piece of history from the Argentine genius, we’ve decided to look back and appreciate Messi’s remarkable goalscoring record for Barcelona since 2008.
+Following the shock news of Messi’s exit, we’ve decided to look back and appreciate his remarkable goalscoring record for Barcelona since 2008.

 2008/09 – 38 goals